-- 1. Explaining (e.g., morphemes, inflectional and derivational morphemes, morphemic analysis) - 2.
-Applying evidence-based instruction in receptive and expressive vocabulary to enhance reading comprehension - 3.
-Incorporating evidence-based vocabulary instruction in morphology (e.g., Greek and Latin roots and affixes) and contextual analysis as it relates to vocabulary development - Applying intentional explicit, systematic, and sequential evidence-based practices for vocabulary development and scaffolding concept development (e.g., figurative language, dialogic reading, semantic mapping, etc.) - 5.
-Teaching basic and sophisticated vocabulary and providing explicit instruction in high-frequency, multiplemeaning words and domain-specific vocabulary - 6.
-Applying evidence-based reading and writing practices to enhance vocabulary - 7.
-Creating a classroom learning environment that supports wide reading of print and digital texts, both informational and literary, to enhance vocabulary - 8.
-Incorporating instructional practices that develop authentic uses of English to assist English learners in learning academic vocabulary and content (e.g., cognates) - 9.
-Distinguishing the characteristics of students with reading difficulties, including students with dyslexia, and how they affect vocabulary development - 10.
-Applying evidence-based practices for students with characteristics of reading difficulties, including students with dyslexia, based on their strengths and needs to improve vocabulary development - 11.
-Understanding, administering, and documenting appropriate vocabulary informal and formal assessments to inform instruction to meet individual student strengths and needs
+- 1. Applying evidence-based instruction in receptive and expressive vocabulary to enhance reading comprehension. - 2.
+Describing (e.g., morphemes, inflectional and derivational morphemes, morphemic analysis) and incorporating evidence-based vocabulary instruction in morphology (e.g., Greek and Latin roots and affixes) and contextual analysis as it relates to vocabulary development. - 3.
+Applying intentional explicit, systematic, and sequential evidence-based practices for vocabulary development and scaffolding concept development (e.g., figurative language, dialogic reading, semantic mapping, etc.). - 4.
+Discussing the importance of teaching basic and sophisticated vocabulary and providing explicit instruction in high frequency multiple meaning words and domain-specific vocabulary. - 5.
+Applying evidence-based reading and writing practices to enhance vocabulary. - 6.
+Applying a classroom learning environment that supports wide reading of print and digital texts, both informational and literary, to enhance vocabulary. - 7.
+Incorporating instructional practices that develop authentic uses of English to assist English learners in learning academic vocabulary and content (e.g., cognates). - 8.
+Distinguishing the characteristics of students with reading difficulties, including students with dyslexia, and how they affect vocabulary development. - 9.
+Applying evidence-based practices for students with characteristics of reading difficulties, including students with dyslexia, based on their strengths and needs to improve vocabulary development. - 10.
+Understanding, administering, and documenting appropriate vocabulary informal and formal assessments to inform instruction to meet individual student strengths and needs.

-Competency 6: The teacher candidate will acquire knowledge of comprehension instruction and best practices for enhancing comprehension by:
+Competency 7: The teacher candidate will acquire knowledge of comprehension instruction and best practices for enhancing comprehension by: